-Bananas are without a doubt one of the most economically important plants in the world, so it makes sense that most people don't often think of growing bananas indoors.
+Banana trees are without a doubt one of the most economically important plants in the world, so it makes sense that most people don't often think of growing them indoors.
 That's a shame, though.
-Because of the way bananas grow, you can create a stunning, large and very tropical summer container display using bananas.
-Providing you give it enough water and fertilizer, the banana plant will grow extremely fast, filling in your bright corner or window in no time at all and providing a wonderful conversation piece.
+Because of the way banana plants grow, you can create a stunning, large, and very tropical summer container display with a banana palm.
+Assuming you fertilize and water it often, the banana plant will grow extremely fast, filling in your bright corner or window in no time at all and providing a wonderful conversation piece.
 There is one drawback, however.
-Don’t expect to actually harvest any bananas.
+Don’t expect to actually harvest any fruit.
 Unless you live in the tropics or have a large greenhouse, your plant won't have time to flower and develop fruit.
-Instead, focus on growing bananas for their beautiful and signature foliage.
+Instead, focus on growing banana plants for their beautiful and signature foliage.

-Light: Bananas grow in full sun or dappled shade.
+- Light: Banana trees grow in full sun or dappled shade.

-Water: During the growth season, bananas are prolific water hogs.
+- Water: During the growth season, banana palms are prolific water hogs.
 Water the plant generously, and as it grows, expect it to consume more water.
 You may find yourself watering a large banana plant daily.

-Temperature: On the warm side (up to 85 F).
-If you keep the plant during winter, try to keep the temperature as warm as possible, with high ambient humidity.
+- Temperature: These plants thrive in warmer temperatures (up to 85 F).
+If you maintain the plant during winter, try to keep the temperature as warm as possible, with high ambient humidity.

-Soil: A loose, well-drained, very rich potting mix.
+- Soil: Use a loose, well-drained, very rich potting mix.

 There are about 40 species of bananas in the wild, but untold hybrids have been created, including eating bananas like the Cavendish, Ice Cream, and Grand Nain.
 I'd recommend choosing your banana cultivar based on its leaves since you won't be growing for fruit.
 The red-leaved bananas (sometimes called 'Bloodleaf') are beautiful container plants with variegated red and green leaves.
 Bananas are closely associated with the bird-of-paradise and for a long time, the plants were placed in the same family.